ZachTRice/todo-repo/README.md

-# todorepo
+# todo-repo
-todorepo - The "to-do" repo.
-A GitHub repository boilerplate for using GitHub as a personal to-do application
+A GitHub repository boilerplate for using GitHub as a to-do task manager